rhdtownsend/mesa-summer-school-2019/docs/_sources/maxilab.rst.txt

-In the MiniLabs, we've been running GYRE within the adiabatic approximation, where thermal exchanges between neighboring oscillating elements is neglected.
-For main sequence stars, these exchanges typically have only a small effect on the periods/frequencies of oscillation modes; and so, if we're interested mainly in interpreting these periods, the approximation is usually a good one.
+In the MiniLabs, we've been running GYRE within the adiabatic approximation, where thermal exchanges between neighboring oscillating elements are neglected.
+For main-sequence stars, these exchanges typically have only a small effect on the periods/frequencies of oscillation modes; and so, if we're interested mainly in interpreting these periods, the approximation is usually a good one.